 Additionally we will run 14 day treks which gives a good time to acclimatise.
 Reducing the number of days may make the price cheaper but the chances of safely reaching base camp also greatly reduce.
 We follow established mountaineering principles of height gain on all treks to altitude.

-We include professional staff and a porter for each member.
-We do not operate kitties and we use an good hotels in Kathmandu with which we have built up a strong relationship over the years, or you have the option of staying in our own guesthouse.
+We include professional staff and porters for each member.
+We do not operate kitties and we promote good hotels in Kathmandu with which we have built up strong relationships over the years, or you have the option of staying in our own guesthouse.

 We have our own licensed company in Kathmandu, Adventure Alternative Nepal and full time staff to operate all our treks, climbs and tours in Nepal

 Insurance for a trek to Everest Base Camp

 As soon as you book you should purchase a policy which covers trekking to 5500m this will cover you should any unexpected events force you to cancel.
 Your policy should also include helicopter rescue in the event of an evacuation.